Oral health: Brush up on dental care basics

 - Take it one tooth at a time.
 Use your thumbs and forefingers to gently pull the floss from the gumline to the top of the tooth to scrape off plaque.
 Rub the floss against all sides of the tooth.
 Unwind to fresh floss as you progress to the next tooth.

 - Keep it up.
 If you have trouble getting floss through your teeth, try the waxed variety.
 If it’s hard to manipulate the floss, use a floss holder or an interdental cleaner – such as a dental pick or stick designed to clean between the teeth.

-Other oral health care tips
+Other oral health and dental care tips

 In addition to daily brushing and flossing, consider using an antimicrobial mouth rinse to help reduce plaque between your teeth.

 To remove food particles from your teeth, you might try an oral irrigator – a device that aims a stream of water at your teeth.
 Resist the temptation to use toothpicks or other objects that could injure your gums.
 Keep in mind, however, that an oral irrigator doesn’t replace daily brushing and flossing, since it doesn’t remove plaque.

 To prevent gum disease and other oral health problems, schedule regular dental cleanings and exams – generally once or twice a year.
 In the meantime, contact your dentist if you notice any signs or symptoms that could suggest oral health problems, such as: